Qwertyblob/tp/docs/DeveloperGuide.md

     2. Test case: `redo`<br>
        Expected: The address book reverts back to the state before the most recent `undo` command was executed, with the result message showing the command that was redone.

+## Appendix: Planned Enhancements
+Team size: 5

+1. Users which forget to mark attendance for certain classes cannot do so retroactively.
+We plan to make `mark` more robust by allowing marking of attendance at specified dates.
+2. Users can mark attendance for classes that are not happening today.
+After implementation of 1., we plan to prevent marking for classes where their day does not match the specified date by throwing an error.
+3. Users cannot currently see the classes a tutor are assigned to in the person list.
+We plan to improve the UI to show the assigned classes in a similar way we did for the students, except attendance will not affect the colour of the bubble.
+4. `TAG` currently only accepts single word alphanumeric characters.
+We plan to make `TAG` more flexible by allowing more than one word per tag as well as certain special characters.